osate/osate2/org.osate.help/html/plugins/latency.md

 Preferences/Flow Analysis*.
 The latency analysis supports the following
 settings:

 -   **Treat as synchronous or asynchronous system**.
-Used to assess the latency of component not inherently synchronous or asynchronous as one or the other.
-Different hardware components are considered asynchronous.
-Software components bound to the same processor are considered synchronous.
+Used to assess the latency of connections between components not inherently synchronous or explicitly determined by the *Reference_Time* property as synchronous (same reference value) or asynchronous (different reference value).
+Software components or partitions (virtual processors) bound to the same processor are considered inherently synchronous.
 This is relevant when sampled processing occurs.
     -   **Asynchronous system (AS) \[default\]**: The components are not time synchronized, i.e., dispatches may have time shift.
     -   **Synchronous system (SS)**: The components are time